 Attendees of this game experience a nonstop trivia explosion!
 Players have 20 to 30 seconds for each question and receive points based on correct responses and speed.
 Between questions, participants get to interact, joke around, and marvel at the weird stuff other participants know.
 Participants can expect questions about movies, history, sports, music, and every other category you can imagine or questions can be customized upon request.

-This game takes bingo out of the church basement and adds some fun twists.
-Instead of calling out numbers like B5 or F2, the host plays clips from popular movies or songs, which participants use to fill in their bingo cards.
+This game takes bingo out of the rec hall basement and adds some fun twists.
+Instead of calling out numbers like B5 or F2, the host plays clips from popular songs, which participants use to fill in their bingo cards.
 Once a participant gets five in a row, bingo!
 Wellable tailors the clips used in the game to the appropriate age demographic of the audience.

 The goal of this game is to replicate pub trivia.
 Participants go to breakout rooms with their teams after each question, giving them the time to discuss and submit their answers as well as socialize.
 After teams submit their responses, answers are shared with the entire group, allowing for some healthy competition, celebration, and trash talk.
 Participants can expect questions about movies, history, sports, music, and every other category you can imagine or questions can be customized upon request.